-A community created by and for the Latinas in computing with a mission of promoting their representation and success in computing-related fields.
+A community created by and for the Latinas in Computing with a mission of promoting their representation and success in computing-related fields.

-We talked about our experiences as double minorities, including the self-limiting beliefs that can interfere with our ability to excel and establish ourselves as leaders in computational fields.
+The Latinas in Computing (LiC) community was established after a Birds of a Feather session at the 2006 Grace Hopper Conference entitled Latinas in Engineering.
+There, a group of energized Latinas from industry, government labs and academia discussed the strengths of this growing community and the misconceptions affecting its members.
+They talked about their experiences as double minorities, including the self-limiting beliefs that can interfere with their ability to excel and establish themselves as leaders in computational fields.
 Given the common experiences discovered by participants in this initial event, Latinas in Computing established as its first goal to define key strategies to promote leadership and professional development among the current and next generations of Latinas in technology.